The Golden Ratio

 Figma: This collaborative interface design tool offers plugins and features that let designers calculate and apply the golden ratio in their design projects.

-Golden Ratio Typography Calculator: This tool helps designers determine the ideal typography sizes based on the golden ratio.
+Golden Ratio Typography Calculator: This tool helps designers to determine the ideal typography sizes based on the golden ratio.

 Screenshot of the Golden Ratio Typography Calculator.